 WeightWise strives to make Bariatric Surgery as affordable and accessible as possible.
 Unfortunately, many insurance plans offer limited to no coverage for the various procedures.
 We know that many patients’ top concern is paying for their surgery and while we can’t answer every specific question, we hope the information below will provide a general overview of the various financing arrangements typically found at WeightWise.

-There are four financing situations we generally encounter:
+There are three financing situations we generally encounter:

-- Situation #1: No Health Insurance Coverage (all cash)
+- Situation #1: No Health Insurance Coverage (cash pay)

 - Situation #3: Have Health Insurance and Bariatric Surgery Benefits

-Situation #1: No Health Insurance Coverage (all cash)
+Situation #1: No Health Insurance Coverage (cash pay)

-The prompt pay discounted prices (pre-pay) below reflect uncomplicated hospital stays January through November each year:
+The prompt pay discounted prices (pre-pay) below reflect uncomplicated hospital stays.

 - Laparoscopic Adjustable Gastric Band (LAGB)- $8,995